Mary Virginia Merrick: Formation of the Christ Child Society

 As a teenager, Merrick began to sew clothing for needy children from her reclining position, eventually organizing a small sewing circle to complete a layette in honor of the "Christ Child" to be given to a poor infant during the Christmas season.
 The following year, she encouraged a child of one of her family's employees who told her he was unlikely to receive a Christmas gift to write letters to the Christ Child to request one.
-After that, children began sending letters to the Christ Child requesting Christmas gifts, and she and her friends would fill the requests, noting them "from the Christ Child."
+After that, children began sending letters to the Christ Child requesting Christmas gifts, and she and her friends would fill the requests, noting them "from the Christ Child".

-After her parents died suddenly when Merrick was 18, she began conceiving the idea of the Christ Child Society, envisioning an organization to serve needy children and families in the community inspired by seeing the Christ Child in every child.
+After her parents died suddenly when Merrick was 18, she conceived the idea of the Christ Child Society, envisioning an organization to serve needy children and families in the community inspired by seeing the Christ Child in every child.

 The original Society of 1887 consisted of Merrick's family members and friends, growing to become fully active in distributing layettes and garments and answering Christmas letter requests in 1890.
 In 1891, Merrick hosted 41 needy children in the D.C. countryside for two weeks; this was the Society's Fresh Air program's beginning.
-A Council was formed in 1894 to consist of the supervisors of different Society committees, and a Board of Managers was established in 1902.
+A Council was formed in 1894 to consist of the supervisors of different Society committees, and a Board of Managers was established around 1900.
 Merrick believed firmly in lay service in the Church, and she founded the Christ Child Society based on that belief.